kokomo88/devcenter/source/tutorials/xcode-unit-test-kif.html.md

 ---
-title: Bitrise Unit Test Step With Kif
+title: Bitrise Unit Test Step With KIF
 ---

-# Bitrise Xcode: Unit Test Step With Kif
+# Bitrise Xcode: Unit Test Step With KIF

 As described in the [Unit Test section](/tutorials/xcode-unit-test.html) you can simply run the unit tests you created for your project during every or branch specific builds on Bitrise just by adding the ***Xcode: Unit Test*** step to your workflow.

-Running unit tests that were created using [Kif](https://github.com/kif-framework/KIF) is not much more complex.
+Running unit tests that were created using [KIF](https://github.com/kif-framework/KIF) is not much more complex.

-[Kif](https://github.com/kif-framework/KIF) can be installed using CocoaPods and after installing it you can simply run the tests you created the same way as before.
+[KIF](https://github.com/kif-framework/KIF) can be installed using CocoaPods and after installing it you can simply run the tests you created the same way as before.

 >Remember to set the target for the pod in your podfile